Ham and Cheese Popovers

 This is ready for the oven!

-Bake the popovers at 425 for 15 minutes, then turn the heat down to 375 and bake for another 20-25 minutes until they are a nice deep brown color.
+Bake the Ham and Cheese Popovers at 425 for 15 minutes, then turn the heat down to 375 and bake for another 20-25 minutes until they are a nice deep brown color.

 Definitely don’t open the oven during the cooking time.
 If you do, a lot of heat will escape and that will kill whatever popover action you are getting.